 Some certificates still require a field-placement experience known as a practicum.
-The practicum must be approved by the student's advisor, the instructor, and the Director of the M.A. in Church Ministries program.
+The practicum site and work must be approved by the student's advisor, the instructor, and the Director of the M.A. in Christian Ministries program.

 Certificates are awarded upon completion of the required courses, not at graduation.
 Students may normally transfer courses taken for a certificate into a degree program, provided that the courses fulfill degree requirements or can be used as electives.